alibaba/GraphScope/docs/frequently_asked_questions.rst

 *2. Is Kubernetes an enssential to run GraphScope?*

     No. GraphScope supports `build and run on local <https://graphscope.io/docs/deployment.html#deployment-on-local>`_ in a single machine.
     However, GraphScope depends on many third-party libraries and projects.
 To make our life easier, we suggest you build and run GraphScope on k8s with our provided dev-image and release-image.
-If you don't have an k8s managed cluster, you may use tools like `kind <https://kind.sigs.k8s.io/>`_ to setup a local cluster to use the images.
+If you don't have a kubernetes cluster, you may use tools like `kind <https://kind.sigs.k8s.io/>`_ to setup a local cluster to use the images for trying graphscope.

 *3. How to debug or get detailed information when run GraphScope?*

-    By default, GraphScope is mostly running in a silent mode following the style of Python.
+    By default, GraphScope is usually running in a silent mode following the convention of Python applications.
     To enable verbose logging, turn on it by this:

     .. code:: python